Communication and digital divides

 Urgent and Emergency Care pathways

-We will explore Youth Patient Participation Groups (PPGs) in Dorset, their understanding of urgent and emergency care in Dorset, and what NHS communications are missing to reach young people.
+We will work with Youth Patient Participation Groups (PPGs) in Dorset, to explore health inequalities through their understanding of urgent and emergency care in Dorset, and what NHS communications could be missing when reaching out young people.

 Barriers to health and social care

-This project for 2025-26 will be delivered by engaging with students from Bournemouth to look at the barriers to health and social care for people with English as a second language.
+• We will also engage with students from Bournemouth to look at the barriers to health and social care for people with English as a second language.

 Subscribe to our E-bulletin